Peggy Woolley: Hilda Ogden

 A few years later, Peggy comes home from a hairdressing appointment at Fabrice of Felpersham with a new cat, Hilda, to replace Bill.
 The latter, a greatly overweight cat, died after being run over by her son-in-law, Brian Aldridge (Charles Collingwood).
 The new cat is named after Hilda Ogden, a character in the television soap opera Coronation Street.
 Journalist Nancy Banks-Smith wrote in The Guardian that "she has also taken against the entire cast of The Archers, like Kipling's Himalayan she-bear who rends the peasant tooth and nail".
 "It is remarkable that country folk, who can browbeat a bull, seem completely at a loss with a cat.
 Possibly Hilda Ogden misses the bright lights of Felpersham.
 Perhaps she just doesn't like peasants."

 Christine is living with Peggy at The Lodge when Hilda gets under her feet and trips her up, leaving her in hospital and on a waiting list for a hip replacement.
 Terrified of going back home, Christine opts to stay at The Laurels.
 Peggy insists on paying for her stint in respite, but keeps on at Christine about moving back in.
 She even considers getting rid of Hilda, much to Christine's dismay.

 The Canterbury Tales

 Peggy is revealed as the mystery cast member in Lynda Snell's production of The Canterbury Tales at the end of 2018.
 Peggy plays a magician.

+Victory at Ambridge

+A younger version of the character, portrayed by Emerald O'Hanrahan (who also voices Emma Grundy in The Archers), appears in the special prequel Victory at Ambridge, which was broadcast on 4 May 2025.
+The two-part drama is based on the novel by Catherine Miller who has written The Ambridge Chronicles trilogy.
+It marks the 80th anniversary of VE Day and is set towards the end of World War II, which is six years before The Archers began.
+The storyline sees Jack Archer's family worry about a pregnant Peggy, who is trapped in bomb-stricken London, and invite her to live with them in Ambridge while Jack is at war.
+Producer Kim Greengrass stated "This special prequel takes listeners on a thrilling wartime adventure, and gives Archers fans a unique glimpse into the hidden history which shaped modern-day Ambridge."